shawnoster/whiskeyandcode/content/posts/improving-listbox-performance-in-silverlight-for-windows-phone-7-data-virtualization.md

 ---
-title: "Improving ListBox Performance in Silverlight for Windows Phone 7: Data Virtualization"
+title: Improving ListBox Performance in Silverlight for Windows Phone 7 Data Virtualization
-date: 2010-08-17T10:13:57Z
+date: "2010-08-17"
 categories:
 - Windows Phone
-draft: true
+draft: false
 ---

 There is a lot of data out there; on the internet, tucked away in databases, sitting patiently on the other side of a REST web service just waiting to pounce on your unsuspecting Windows Phone application that just wants to display a little slice of it all so people can read it, touch it and generally make sense of it.
 The problem is there is a lot of it, so what is a poor unsuspecting application to do, especially when it's been crammed into a form factor that doesn't allow ever expanding memory upgrades?